talsan/ishares/README.md

-Scrape, Store, and Query iShares ETF holding files (from 2006 to present)
+#Scrape, Store, and Query iShares ETF holding files (from 2006 to present)
+This document outlines the iShares ETF data pipeline and the code that powers it.
+If you want to understand the context behind this project, see [`READMEQuant.md`](https://github.com/talsan/ishares/blob/master/ishares/READMEQuant.md)
 ## Process Overview
 1. Data Pipeline: Download a full monthly history of ETF holdings from iShares.com, for every ETF in the iShares product line.
 [Full list of ETFs here.](https://github.com/talsan/ishares/blob/master/ishares/data/ishares-etf-index.csv)
 2. Data Access: Persist data in S3 for direct access, and/or Athena for querying facilities.
 [Examples here.](https://github.com/talsan/ishares#example-usage)